ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.5.6
+* [Enhancement] Added the ability to pull predicted metrics from TNC's predicted metrics API instead of from internal data.
+To use it, set `online=TRUE` when calling `get_predicted_flow_metrics`.
+It includes one small difference - in the source field, values marked as `obs` in the offline data show up as `inferred`.

 ### Version 0.9.5.5
 * [Change] No longer look up gage COMIDs by default due to error-prone nature of lookup near stream junctions.
 Use `force_comid_lookup` parameter to `evaluate_gage_alteration` to enable previous lookup behavior.